iotaledger/bee/docs/getting_started/security_101.md

 Since broadcasted messages are atomic and nodes provides restful API to communicate, you will not need sticky sessions or similar technologies.

 ## Reverse Proxy
 We recommend that you use a reverse proxy in front of a node is even if you are deploying a single node.
-Using a reverse proxy adds an additional security layer that can handle tasks such as:
+Using a reverse proxy adds a security layer that can handle tasks such as:

 - IP address filtering.
 - Abuse rate limiting.